lundqvistr/manual_medfak_research_data/manual.md

 As a general rule, try to communicate with the organization, preferably _before_ they send files to you, in order to see if they can send files in formats which are as easy for you to work with as possible.
 Do not simply accept files in the format they use.

 Another advice is to see if you can get the source to send files in both _their_ preferred format and other formats.
-It might be possible for them to send SPSS, Stat or R data files.
+It might be possible for them to send SPSS, Stata or R data files.
 They can also always export data files into non-proprietary formats such as comma or tab-delimited files.
 You can always import such files yourself.
 In this process, you are usually able to control the finer details of the import, so even it this could be seen as a rather laborious workaround, it can still take less time than converting variables _after_ import.

 ### Syntax/scripts/do files
 We strongly recommend that you work with "syntax" as a way to run your processing of data, i e setting up "code" which is stored in specific files for whatever you want to achieve, code which subsequently can be executed.
 It is not uncommon that users begin with using menus rather than syntax, so it could be preceived as a hurdle.
 However, our experience that there are many advantages with using syntax, and not that many disadvantages: